JAlcocerT/JAlcocerT/content/blog/dev-py-flask.md

 1. Added [Github Actions support](https://jalcocert.github.io/JAlcocerT/git-recap/#github-actions) with multiarch container
 2. Select which sensor you want to pull from via `.env` or `docker-compose.yml`
-3. Added x300 and Pi4 Sensor support
+3. Added x300, x13 and Pi4 Sensor support

-4. Tested the real time data refresh with SSE and WS, but found out that with Taipy seems more intuitive, as seen with [this project web dashboard](https://github.com/JAlcocerT/demo-realtime-pollution)
+4. Tested the **real time data refresh** with SSE and **WS**, but found out that with Taipy seems more intuitive, as seen with [this project web dashboard](https://github.com/JAlcocerT/demo-realtime-pollution)

+Definitely will come back to this technology with some bigger IoT project.

 ### Deploying